TristanSaucy/flare-dapp/README.md

   - `build_and_push_container.sh`: Script to build and push the Docker container
   - `deploy_confidential_space.sh`: Script to deploy the application to a Confidential Space VM
   - `update_attestation.sh`: Script to update the attestation verifier with a new image digest
+  - `monitor_cs_vm.sh`: Interactive script to monitor a Confidential Space VM
+  - `rebuild_and_redeploy.sh`: Script to quickly rebuild and redeploy after making changes

 ## Detailed Setup Instructions